 - Warm temperatures make curds less presentable and “ricey” so consider growing cauliflower as a fall crop only.

-- If seedlings or transplants are leggy, provide extra support by collaring soil around the base of the stalk up to the lowest leaves.
+- If your cauliflower seedlings or transplants are leggy, provide extra support by collaring soil around the base of the stalk up to the lowest leaves.

 - To keep the heads of white cultivars clean and cream-colored, tie or fasten inner leaves over the curd.
 This is called blanching.)
 Check occasionally for pests and yellowing and, in warmer climates, regularly sprinkle heads with water to keep cool and prevent browning.